Anisotropic marginal Fermi liquid for Coulomb interacting generalized Weyl fermions

 \emph{Conclusions and discussion}.~Here, we analyze generalized Weyl semimetals with instantaneous long-range Coulomb interactions using a gauge-consistent Wilsonian RG scheme that preserves the Ward-Takahashi identity.
 Within a controlled large-$N$ expansion, we uncover a qualitative distinction between simple ($n=1$) and higher-charge ($n>1$) Weyl nodes.
 Whereas the $n=1$ case retains isotropic (marginal) Weyl-liquid character, the $n>1$ systems develop an interaction-dominated anisotropic scaling regime with a finite fermionic anomalous dimension and a pronounced suppression of the quasiparticle residue, yielding \emph{an anisotropic MFL} over a broad intermediate-energy window.

 This outcome is a consequence of the emergence of \emph{intrinsically anisotropic screening} for $n>1$.
 Namely, fermionic polarization produces logarithmic dressing in the transverse sector but not in the longitudinal one as $\delta_{12}(\ell) \neq 0$ and $\delta_{3}(\ell)=0$, driving the Coulomb propagator toward an effectively anisotropic long-wavelength form.
-The Coulomb coupling is nevertheless marginally irrelevant and flows to zero only logarithmically slowly, which generates a parametrically wide crossover window where interaction effects remain sizable.
-This slow running implies that multiplicative logarithmic corrections can mimic effective power laws over finite scales.
+The Coulomb coupling is nevertheless marginally irrelevant and flows to zero only logarithmically slowly, which generates a parametrically wide crossover window where interaction effects remain sizable, implying that multiplicative logarithmic corrections can mimic effective power laws over finite scales.

-Experimentally, the anisotropic MLF should manifest as direction-dependent spectral-weight suppression and linewidth broadening in ARPES, and through scaling of transport responses, dressed by logarithmic corrections.
-Finally, our results should hold even when the chemical potential ($\mu$) is placed away from the Weyl nodes, up to an infrared scale set by $\mu$.
+Experimentally, the anisotropic MLF should manifest as direction-dependent spectral-weight suppression and linewidth broadening in ARPES, and through the scaling of transport responses, dressed by logarithmic corrections.
+Finally, our results should hold even when the chemical potential ($\mu$) is placed slightly away from the Weyl nodes, up to an infrared scale set by $\mu$.

-\emph{Acknowledgment.} This work was supported by Fondecyt (Chile) Grant No.~1230933 (V.J.) and Grant No. 1241033 (R.S.-G.).
-B.R.\ was supported by NSF CAREER Grant No.\ DMR-2238679.
+\emph{Acknowledgment}.~This work was supported by Fondecyt (Chile) Grant No.~1230933 (V.J.) and Grant No.~1241033 (R.S.-G.).
+B.R.\ was supported by NSF CAREER Grant No.\ DMR-2238679 and thanks ANRF, India, for support through the Vajra scheme VJR/2022/000022.

+\emph{Data availability.} The data that support the findings of this article are available from the authors upon reasonable request.